jeremyong/jeremyong.github.com/_posts/2021-05-20-graphics-pipelines-for-young-bloods.markdown

 of your mind.
 If you profile your app, find large bubbles at a point where the pass is dominated by memory bandwidth for example, you can potentially optimize the inefficiency by scheduling other less bandwidth-intensive work at the same time.

+Another way in which hardware can be poorly utilized is when quads are dispatched by the hardware rasterizer.
+Each shaded fragment that needs finite-difference gradients for sampling needs "helper lane" threads to be scheduled.
+GPU compute units can only accommodate a certain number of thread groups at a time (warps or wavefronts), so thread utilization is another metric to watch out for.

 ## Z-Prepass Revisited

 Let's stop and think through a mental exercise for a moment.
 What are the costs associated with using a Z-Prepass?